TheNumberOne/vetting-bot/README.md

 Removes a role from the list of roles that can access the verification channels.
 * `v!prefix prefix`
 Sets the prefix of the bot to the specified prefix for your server.
+* `v!prune`
+Displays settings for automatic pruning of members who do not finish vetting and stop sending messages.
+* `v!prune disable`
+Disables pruning.
+* `v!prune days`
+Automatically prunes members who do not finish vetting and don't send any messages for the specified number of days.
 * `v!role vetted`
 Displays the role assigned to members after they have been vetted.
 * `v!role vetted @role`